Edge Importance in Complex Networks: Computed examples

 \end{example}

 \begin{example} Consider the directed weighted graph $\mathcal G$ that represents the network {\it C.elegans} available at \cite{celegans306_usroads48}, i.e., the metabolic network of the Caenorhabditis elegans worm.
 The network contains $n=306$ vertices that represent neurons and $m=2345$ edges.
-Two neurons are connected if at least one synapse or gap junction exists between them and the associated edge-weight is the number of synapses and gap junctions.
+Two neurons are connected if at least one synapse exists between them and the associated edge-weight is the number of synapses.
 The network is disconnected.